|

 This is a message from the Maasai community living in Orkung'u Village in Taveta District of Kenya.

-his has helped many lives which were to perish due to starvation at the end of last year and even now.
+1. We thank The How Far Foundation for the great help of relief distribution they have been distributing to the community for the last two years.
+This has helped many lives which were to perish due to starvation at the end of last year and even now.
 The community appreciate your donation and many thanks and blessings is directed to the How Far Foundation and his donors.

 2. We also thanks The How Far Foundation for the contribution of funds that help buy school textbooks for the newly built and sponsored Orkung'u Primary School.
 The community which was starving for lack of food were required to buys books for their young children.
 They couldn't imagine how God responded to their prayers when How Far Foundation donated books worth thousands of Kenya Shillings.
 This is awesome.
 God Bless How Far Foundation and its supporters.